DILCISBoard/E-ARK-AIP/index.md

 example shown in Figure [3](#fig3) suggests an order of representations, there are no requirements regarding the naming of folders containing the representations.
 The order of representations and the relations between them is defined by the structural and preservation metadata.
-The `representations` folder is mandatory, even for IPs which contain only one representation.

 If the *divided* METS structure is used, as shown in Figure [4](#fig4), then a separate METS file for each representation exists which are referenced by the